-When vehicle is used in saltwater environment (beach area, launching/loading boats etc.), rinsing the vehicle with fresh water is necessary to preserve vehicle and its components.
+When vehicle is used in salt-water environment (beach area, launching/loading boats etc.), rinsing the vehicle with fresh water is necessary to preserve vehicle and its components.
 Metallic parts lubrication is highly recommended.
-Use BOMBARDIER LUBE (P/N 293 600 016) or an equivalent.
+Use BOMBARDIER LUBE (P/N 293 600 016).
 This must be performed at the end of each operating day.